|Law Enforcement Resources|

 In addition to the nightwatchmen, communities in the colonies and the early United States employed constables or sheriffs.
 While more professional than the watchmen, and often charged with overseeing them, these officers were not strictly analogous to modern police officers.
 First, they often had a range of civic duties to perform, far beyond simply apprehending criminals.
 Constables could be responsible for surveying land and overseeing sanitation while, in sparsely populated rural areas, sheriffs were often tasked with collecting taxes.
 Second, these were not salaried positions.
 Constables and sheriffs were typically paid according to a fee system for each task they performed, or even by commission on the amount of tax that they collected.
 Despite this, the work was not without its dangers.
 In January 1791, Constable Darius Quimby became the first American law enforcement officer to be killed in the line of duty, murdered while attempting to arrest a suspect for trespassing.

 In the slaveholding states of the American South, the policing system took a different evolutionary path.
 While communities faced many of the same problems of law and order as those in New York or Boston, they also faced an additional threat: slave escapes and insurrections.
 The first slave patrol was formed in North Carolina in 1704 and the concept quickly spread throughout the South.
 Slave patrols were organizations of white men, typically either recruited on a volunteer basis or legally required to participate, who would stop slaves on the road in order to make sure that they were out on legal business.
-Runaway slaves would be captured and returned to their owners.
+Runaway slaves would be captured, placed in handcuffs and returned to their owners.
 The slave patrols were also a tool of social control, breaking up meetings of slaves, raiding slave quarters and delivering harsh punishments for breaking plantation rules in order to dissuade uprisings and revolts.

 These slave patrols are often pointed to by historians as one of the major precursors of later, more formal police departments, at least in terms of organization.
 Some slave patrol organizations were extremely large and well-organized, often consisting of more people than the developing police departments in northern states.
 In many ways, they operated more like modern police departments than the northern constables.
 Whereas the northern law enforcement systems were largely reactive and summoned to crimes in progress, the slave patrols' purpose was to actively ferret out crime amongst the slave population: theft, sabotage and insurrection.
 Although formally ended after the Civil War, the patrol system continued on an informal basis, either through bands of white citizens or through southern police departments, both urban and rural.